-Four members present, we have a quorum for the purpose of conducting business.
+We have three members present, 1 vacancy, and one absent.
+We have a quorum for the purpose of conducting business.

 PLEDGE OF ALLEGIANCE

-Mr. Monnett: Would you all please rise for the Pledge of Allegiance.
+Mr. Monnett: Would you please stand for the pledge.

-Mr. Monnett: I have a second and a motion all in favor say by aye.
+Mr. Monnett: I have a motion and a second, all in favor say aye, thank you.

 OATH OF TESTIMONY

 Mr. Monnett: Those of you that in attendance tonight that will be testifying will you please stand for the oath of testimony.

 Mr. Daniel conducted the oath of testimony.